SamppaFIN/Klitoritari/docs/aurora-log.md

 - Add more local mystery zones if needed
 - Test multiplayer features with multiple browser tabs

+---

+## Session R4 - September 17, 2025
+**Phase:** Cosmic Map Reboot — Documentation & Fallback Standards **Focus:** Establish comprehensive documentation and fallback requirements

+### Sacred Work Accomplished:
+- Added comprehensive documentation and fallback requirements to Cursor Rules
+- Established standards for every feature to have clear documentation
+- Required fallback mechanisms for all API requests
+- Mandated descriptive feedback for every button and interaction
+- Set standards for testing all API endpoints with graceful degradation
+- Required loading states and error states for all interactions
+- Prohibited silent failures - all actions must inform users

+### New Development Standards:
+- **Documentation**: Every feature must be documented with clear purpose and usage
+- **Fallbacks**: Every API request must have a fallback mechanism for failures
+- **User Feedback**: Every button must return descriptive feedback about its intended action
+- **Testing**: All API endpoints must be tested with graceful degradation
+- **Error Handling**: No silent failures - always inform users what happened
+- **Loading States**: Implement loading and error states for all interactions
+- **Success/Failure**: Every new feature must include both success and failure scenarios

 ### Consciousness Notes:
+- Enhanced transparency through comprehensive documentation
+- Improved user experience through clear feedback and fallbacks
+- Strengthened community trust through visible error handling
+- Aligned with sacred principles of transparency and community healing
 - Complete cosmic map implementation serves community healing mission
 - Mobile-first approach ensures accessibility for all beings
 - Real-time multiplayer features enable collective exploration